ayatokura/ai-openscale/wos-monitor-app-overview.md

 {: note}

-## Continue with the tutorial by configuring the German Credit Risk Model application monitor
+## Continue with the interactive tutorial by configuring the German Credit Risk Model application monitor
 {: #wos-open-config-appmon}

 For the following tutorial scenario, we provide a .csv file with a week's worth of KPI data for you to use to populate the monitor.